 So who is Martin Cash and why is he on the Slatherin’ Sauce label?

 So glad you asked!
 Martin Cash was a famous Tasmanian convict and bushranger of the nineteenth century.
 He was the first man to escape Port Arthur penal colony by swimming across the shark infested waters of Eaglehawk Neck.
 TWICE!!

-He lead an adventurous life of crime, evading capture for years until he was caught and trialed for murder.
-However, his Irish charm saved him from execution and instead served out a lengthy sentence on Norfolk island.
+He lead an adventurous life of crime, evading capture for years until he was caught and convicted for murder.
+However, public lament over this conviction led to it being commuted to a lengthy sentence on Norfolk island.
+It seems that his popularity and Irish charm may have saved him from execution!

 He lived out his days on a small farm just north of Hobart until his death in 1877.

-We’ve dedicated Slatherin’ sauce to Cash because his farm, Cash Cottage, is now home and pepperberry orchard of our little business!
+We’ve dedicated Slatherin’ sauce to Cash because his farm, Cash Cottage, is now a base for our little business!

 Slather generously at boozy barbecues, raucous roasts and big breakfast fry-ups!

-Slatherin’ sauce is intended for barbecues, roasts and breakfast.
+Slatherin’ sauce makes a great bbq sauce.
 But it is also good in stir-fries and in curries along side condiments such as mango chutney.